-Yellow Onion is an annual vegetable plant that is typically grown for its edible qualities.
+Red Carpet Onion is an annual vegetable plant that is commonly grown for its edible qualities.
 The entire above-ground parts of the plant are edible, and are typically harvested when mature.
 The edible parts have a sharp taste and a firm texture.